SuperDrew/TestingResources/InstallerTesting.md

 - H - Help: does it include reasonable help content?
 - U - Usability: is the installer a brick to get through?
 - L - License: click-through in place?
 License for dlls and such included?
+- R - Run: does the installed application run?
+Does it run from shortcuts created (if any)?